ECON 1000. Economics at Northeastern. 1 Hour.

 ECON 4915.
 Advanced Selected Topics in Macroeconomics.
 4 Hours.

 Covers selected topic matter in the field of macroeconomics.
 The specific topic is chosen by the instructor.
-Prereq.
-ECON 2315.
+May be repeated without limit.

 ECON 4916.
 Advanced Selected Topics in Microeconomics.
 4 Hours.

 Covers selected topic matter in the field of microeconomics.
 The specific topic is chosen by the instructor.
-Prereq.
-ECON 2316.
+May be repeated without limit.

 ECON 4965.
 Undergraduate Teaching Experience 1.
 4 Hours.

 Offers an opportunity for qualified undergraduate students to serve as undergraduate teaching assistants.
 Requires various assignments closely directed by the assigned course instructor.
 These may include holding office hours, light grading, maintaining the records for the course, proctoring—but not solely administering—exams and quizzes, holding recitation/tutorial sessions, and (very) limited lecturing or leading class discussions.
-Prereq.
-Junior or senior standing, minimum overall GPA of 3.333, and grade of A– or better in course assignment; permission to enroll is further subject to the availability of an appropriate course assignment and instructor.
+Requires minimum overall GPA of 3.333 and grade of A– or better in course assignment; permission to enroll is further subject to the availability of an appropriate course assignment and instructor.

 ECON 4970.
 Junior/Senior Honors Project 1.
 4 Hours.